Skip to content

 source = librespot:///usr/bin/librespot?name=mySpotify&devicename=SnapcastSpotify&disable_audio_cache=true

-First install shairport-sync.
+First install Shairport Sync:

-Then add the following config under [stream].
+Then add the following config to /etc/snapserver.conf under [stream].
 The name is the name as it will appear to Snapcast clients here I have called it myAirport.
 The devicename is the name that will be shown when searching for Airport devices.
 Check the Snapcast server docs for additional parameters you can pass in: https://github.com/badaix/snapcast/blob/master/doc/configuration.md#airplay

 source = airplay:///usr/local/bin/shairport-sync?name=myAirport&devicename=SnapcastAirport&params=--configfile=/usr/local/etc/shairport-sync.conf

-systemctl mask shairport-sync
+systemctl disable --now shairport-sync

 or you can try to run one of them on a different port - Snapcast docs shows how to do this here: https://github.com/badaix/snapcast/blob/master/doc/configuration.md#airplay